mjclemente/pdfbox.cfc/README.md

 #### `getText()`
 Returns the text extracted from the PDF document.

+#### `getPageText( required numeric startpage, numeric endpage = 0 )`
+Returns the text extracted from specific pages of the pdf document.
+The `endpage` argument defaults to the same as the `startpage` if not provided.

 #### `getTextAsHtml()`
 Returns the text extracted from the PDF, wrapped in simple html.
 The underlying class used is [PDFText2HTML](https://pdfbox.apache.org/docs/2.0.8/javadocs/org/apache/pdfbox/tools/PDFText2HTML.html).